 17. If an organizational function or role is not represented in a meeting, their input will be sorely missed.
 It’s not who is present that is important; it’s who is missing.

 Whether you are starting without them, perhaps because they have not been hired yet, or want to avoid arguments you are more likely planning to start over or merely postponing the argument to when any changes will be more expensive.
 Sometimes this may be because you want to present another group with a fait accompli; they are likely preparing their own set of surprises for you if you make a habit of it.

 Walters included an additional 11 Laws from Andy Cargile in a separately numbered list.
 Here are four more that I think are critical:

 1. Whenever you are brainstorming for solving a problem, always do one pass at reframing the problem and solving it orthogonally.

 Looking at a problem from different angles can help you get unstuck, in particular assume that you have an unlimited amount of one or more constrained resources (e.g. money, time, headcount, expertise,..) may allow you to discover a different approach.
-Making a list of things that you know won’t work can also help unstick a team.
+Making a list of things that you know won’t work can also help a team avoid getting stuck.

 4. In evaluating products, you have to “build” something similar in each one (versus just playing) or you’ll miss the gotchas.